lfricken/ti/coup/readme.md

 * Duplicate the Fleet deck x4
 * Duplicate the Agents deck x3
 * For Influence use Objects > Components > Player Pawns
+* Hold Alt to examine cards closely
+* Tab to ping